Skip to main content

 • I like to stick to the top-right corner of the Impact/Effort matrix.

 • My door is always open.
 Blocked?
 Need clarification?
 Have a question?
 Ask me!
-I will always be happy to chat.
+I will always be open to a discussion.

 • Time for self-development is critical.
 I book regular times to do it and encourage others to do the same.

 • As a product manager, I strongly believe in the importance of being an expert in customer problems and pain points.
-I expect other PMs to have a deep understanding of their customers and their product data.
+I expect other PMs, engineers, and partners to have a deep understanding of their customers and their product data - and I will help create shared context wherever I can.
 Without it, success is not possible.

 • It’s all about trade-offs.
 If we work together, I want to understand what trade-offs you’re making around your decisions, and what trade-offs you expect my team to make.